somemothersson/bamazon/README.md

 * Create a new Node application called `bamazonManager.js`.
 Running this application will:

-  * List a set of menu options:

-    * View Products for Sale

-    * View Low Inventory

-    * Add to Inventory

-    * Add New Product

-  * If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.

-  * If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.

-  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.

-  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

 - - -

 * If you finished Challenge #2 and put in all the hours you were willing to spend on this activity, then rest easy!
 Otherwise continue to the next and final challenge.